Autolink sells a huge range of Mazda MX-5 parts, we also stock parts for other Japanese cars, mostly hard to find imports.

 As well as the Japanese market MX-5 mk1 (the Eunos Roadster), we brought in a lot of other Japanese cars such as: Isuzu Bighorn (Trooper), Toyota Celica, MR2, Mitsubishi Pajero (Shogun), FTO, GTO (3000GT), Chariot (Spacewagon), Subaru Impreza, Legacy, Honda Prelude, CRX, etc.

-Originally based in Upham, Autolink moved to Lycroft Farm, Swanmore in November 2001.
+Originally based in Upham, Hants, Autolink moved to Lycroft Farm, Swanmore in November 2001.
 Andrew and his team mostly sold imported cars and a few spares.
 We started bringing in damaged and tatty Eunos Roadsters from Japan, having them cut in half in Japan and put in containers, to be sold as spares over here.
 It wasn’t exclusively MX-5 in those days but it soon became obvious that they were the way to go.

 Cars were being sold before they were even shipped from Japan – demand was high.
 The service and parts side of the business was important but incidental to the company’s main business, selling MX5s.

-After a very short while the demand for used parts meant that cars originally destined to be sold whole were broken and sold as used parts.
+After a very short while the demand for used parts meant that cars originally destined to be sold whole were sold as parts.
 It now seems criminal the number of good, rust free MX-5 mk1 & mk2 bodyshells that we scrapped as no-one wanted to buy them at the time.
 People had no idea just how rusty they would go in a few years time…

 More and more customers started requiring new as well as used parts so the company now holds a large range of new parts for MX-5s.